MikhaD/nixos-config/README.md

   - Update readme with new prompt section & examples
   - Create formal system for adding cd hooks
 - Try alacritty.
 Need to see if it is possible to fix badly sized powerline icons.
+- Start using stylix
+- Switch to dendretic configuration pattern